chijianlei/Gumtree/README.md

 # GumTree

+## Status
+Develop Branch: The latest official version.
+Experimental: Modified version for our experiments.
+Adding external functions such as def-use extraction, action extraction, diff location and also optimizing the matching algorithm.

 ## Description

 GumTree is a complete framework to deal with source code as trees and compute differences between them.
 It includes possibilities such as: